 In the past 10 years, student loans have surpassed auto loans as the largest source of household debt in the United States.
-The total outstanding debt nationwide is now $1.5 trillion, and each bachelor's or master's degree graduate contributes approximately $40,000 to that amount.
+The total outstanding debt nationwide is now $1.5 trillion, and each bachelor’s or master’s degree graduate contributes approximately $40,000 to that amount.
 While these expenses are becoming more and more overwhelming, people are looking closer at a home equity line of credit to pay off student loans.
 Could this be an option for you?
 Let’s take a closer look.

 But… Aren’t Student Loans Good Debt?

 People often call student loans “good debt.”
 That’s because there is a good possibility that your degree could improve your lifetime earnings by more than you paid to get the degree in the first place.